-This section should describe the existing noise and vibration environment that may be affected by the project in the context of environmental values as defined by the Environmental Protection Act 1994 and the Environmental Protection (Noise) Policy 2008.
+This section should describe the existing noise and vibration environment that may be affected by the project in the context of environmental values as defined by the Environmental Protection (Noise) Policy 2008.
+The EIS investigation should refer to the Noise Measurement Manual (Environmental Protection Agency 2000) and to Guideline: Planning for Noise Control (Environmental Protection Agency 2004).